University research facilities face challenges their private counterparts most often do not.

 Through laboratory facilities, university research endeavors support long-term discoveries as they develop the scientists who will serve both academic and commercial research.
 Choosing the right engineering team can set a research facility on the right long-term path for an efficient, environmentally friendly and versatile building.
 The building will need to serve the university, while attracting researchers, teachers, and students alike.

 Salas O’Brien has a deep resume of helping clients with both university and commercial research facilities.
 We serve the research community through our engineering design and support.
-Let us know if we can help you on your journey to research excellence.
+Let us know if we can help you on your journey to research excellence by reaching out to our contributors below.

 Bill Smith, PE, LEED AP